mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 The 1 there is precisely what we yielded in the generator.

 And this point, the generator is suspended.
-Even the statemenent where we encountered `yield` - `const first = yield 1;` - did *not* get executed fully.
+Even the statement where we encountered `yield` - `const first = yield 1;` - did *not* get executed fully.
 After all, the generator doesn't know yet what the value of the `yield 1` part should be.

 We will providing that value with our *next* `next` call: